A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Sample Selection

 \section{Sample Selection}

 To create our sample of supernovae, we searched both the Open Supernova Catalog \citep{Guillochon17} and the Transient Name Server\footnote{\url{https://www.wis-tns.org/}} (TNS) for spectroscopically-classified SLSNe-I discovered between 2014 and 2021, with \swift data taken in 2015 or later.
-We then limited our sample to objects which had five or more epochs of \swift UVOT photometry, to allow us to robustly measure the evolution of the UV fluxes.
+As the \swift calibrations for data taken before 2015 are not significantly affected by the correction issued in November 2020, we do not consider any earlier SLSNe.
+We then limited our sample to objects that had five or more epochs of \swift UVOT photometry, to allow us to robustly measure the evolution of the UV fluxes.
+These UV epochs were generally observed near peak light.
 This threshold yielded 27 SLSNe-I. As its physical origin remains a matter of debate, we exclude the ambiguous source ASASSN-15lh \citep{dong16, leloudas16} from our sample.
 Table \ref{tab:sample} lists these objects, along with the appropriate references for the source classification and, when available, the discovery papers publishing \swift photometry.
-The redshifts for the SLSNe in our sample were typically taken from the Open Supernova Catalog or publicly available classification spectra on TNS, but for some sources without such spectra we used the redshift listed in the appropriate discovery paper.
+The redshifts for the SLSNe in our sample were typically taken from the Open Supernova Catalog or publicly available classification spectra on TNS, but for some sources without such spectra, we used the redshift listed in the appropriate discovery paper.
+The large majority of these redshifts were estimated from narrow host emission lines, with the remainder estimated from SN features.
 In Table \ref{tab:sample}, we also note which SLSNe have undulations in their light curves, either those noted in the literature or ones with clear undulations in survey light curves for sources without published papers.